tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 I didn't weight myself for many of these years.
 When I started weighing in regularly in 2017, I was still hovering around 165 pounds.
 But by late 2018 I was back up to 180 pounds and trending upward.
 I was very unhappy with my appearance, and I was feeling myriad health effects from sitting at a desk all day.
 It was beginning to dawn on me that I was getting older, and that now was the time to make physical fitness a central part of my life if I didn't want to succumb to pain and illness down the road.

-## This Section for What I Did
+## How I Got Fit

-Lorem ipsum...
+I heard it said that no one knows more about fitness than the out-of-shape.
+All that time spent reading and learning about fitness rather than just doing it.
+There's some truth to that in my case; I had been reading about diet and exercise for years, starting with [The 4-Hour Body](https://amzn.to/3tLiMOn) by Tim Ferriss.
+I'd tried that book's slow-carb diet and even got a kettlebell, but I didn't stick with it.[^5]

+But the experience got me thinking about nutrition seriously for the first time in my life, and my mind was finally open to the possibility that I had no idea what I was doing before.
+Nothing I'd learned growing up could seriously be considered good diet advice.
+The cultural baggage I'd inherited from my poor Southern upbringing was weighing me down—literally—and it was time I dropped it for something I consciously chose for myself.

+After a lot of reading, I settled on trying a ketogenic diet.
+Later on I added in time-restriction / intermittent fasting.
+And to make sure I wasn't getting fooled by some more dubious health advice, I made sure to track my data to verify that I was getting the desired results.

+### Ketogenic Diet and Time Restriction

+The ketogenic diet is often described as a "high fat" diet, which is a misleading oversimplification.
+There are plenty of studies showing how bad a "high fat" diet is for you, which neglect to emphasize that the diets were *also* high in sugar.
+I prefer how it's described in [r/ketogains](https://www.reddit.com/r/ketogains/wiki/index#wiki_why_is_macro_breakdown_so_important_for_ketogains.3F): **protein is a goal, carbs are a limit, fat is a lever**.
+That is to say, you need to hit a protein target to build (or at least not lose) muscle; you need to limit your net carbohydrate intake; and you can hit your calorie targets beyond what you get from protein and carbs with fat.

 ### Tracking the Data

 I began regular weight tracking in February of 2017 with a cheap [smart scale](https://amzn.to/3tRuw20), which I'm still using today.
 I could probably upgrade to something nicer, but this works fine.
-I weight myself every morning after using the bathroom.
-Consistency of circumstnace is important—it would be hard to understand trends if some days I weight myself naked and hungry, while others fully dressed and overfed.
+I weigh myself every morning after using the bathroom.
+Consistency of circumstnace is important—it would be hard to understand trends if some days I weigh myself naked and hungry, while others fully dressed and overfed.

 The day-to-day weight isn't so important.
 It can fluctuate for any number of reasons.
 What matters is seeing the trend, so that I know if I'm going in the desired direction and can correct my behavior if not.